SuteraVR/SuteraVR/README.md

 If you interested in our project, come to [our Discord community](https://discord.gg/pTjBHkVQbT)!

 We look forward to your contributions!
-[Open an issue](https://github.com/SuteraVR/SuteraVR/issues/new/choose)/[Open a PR](https://github.com/SuteraVR/SuteraVR/compare)
+[Open an issue](https://github.com/SuteraVR/SuteraVR/issues/new/choose) / [Open a PR](https://github.com/SuteraVR/SuteraVR/compare)

 ## 🧭 Concept